medikoo/dbjs/README.md

 #### Object type

-Base type for object types is `Db.Object`, Instance of `Db.Object` is (as in plain JavaScript) a plain object (a set of proprties).
+Base type for object types is `Db.Object`, Instance of `Db.Object` is (as in plain JavaScript) a plain object (a set of properties).
 Each property can have value that can be of any defined DBJS type

 ```javascript
 var obj = Db.Object({ foo: 'bar', bar: 34 });